Exploiting Distribution Constraints for Scalable and Efficient Image Retrieval

-where subscript $i$ denotes the $i$-th element of a vector , and $\|X\|$ and $\|Y\|$ denote the Euclidean norms of vectors $X$ and $Y$ respectively.
+} where subscript $i$ denotes the $i$-th element of a vector , and $\|X\|$ and $\|Y\|$ denote the Euclidean norms of vectors $X$ and $Y$ respectively.
 Each term in the numerator of Eq. \ref{eqn:cossim} is just a product of two random variables, but the denominator makes things complicated.
 A closed-form solution of a ratio of two random variables is difficult to calculate.

 Let us introduce a relaxation that can be used to approximate the denominator and simplify the calculation.
-Using cosine's scale invariance (shown in \ref{app:scale-inv}), we define a relaxation $r(Z)$ as:

-where $m = \sqrt{\sum_{i} \sigma_i^2}$.
+Using cosine's scale invariance (shown in \ref{app:scale-inv}), we define a relaxation $r(z)$ as: { } where $m = \sqrt{\sum_{i} \sigma_i^2}$.
 Relaxation $r$ has two properties.
-First, the expected value of the squared norm after relaxation, denoted as $\mathbb{E}[||r(Z)||^2]$, is equal to 1.
-Second, the ratio of variance to square of the mean is given by $\frac{\sum_{k}2\sigma_k^2}{(\sum_{k}\sigma_k^2)^2}$, and it approaches 0 as the dimensionality $d$ tends to infinity.
-Under the condition that the contribution of any single covariance eigenvalue is sufficiently small. \citet{cosinedistribution} show that these properties can then be used to approximate the cosine similarity as:
+First, the expected value of the squared norm after relaxation, denoted as $\mathbb{E}[||r(z)||^2]$, is equal to 1.
+Second, the ratio of variance to square of the mean is given by $\frac{\sum_{k}2\sigma_k^2}{(\sum_{k}\sigma_k^2)^2}$, and it approaches 0 as the dimensionality $d$ tends to infinity under the condition that the contribution of any single covariance eigenvalue is sufficiently small. \citet{cosinedistribution} show that these properties can then be used to approximate the cosine similarity as: